Next day delivery

-What is the best dosage for Mefenamic Acid 250mg (Ponstan) capsules?
+What is the best dosage for Mefenamic Acid 250mg (Ponstan) tablets?

-You should always take mefenamic acid (ponstan) capsules as directed by your doctor.
+You should always take mefenamic acid (ponstan) tablets as directed by your doctor.
 The mefenamic acid dosage may vary with age and with condition.
-The dosage for menstrual period pain in women over 18 years of age the dosage is two 250mg capsules taken three times a day.
+The dosage for menstrual period pain in women over 18 years of age the dosage is two 250mg tablets taken three times a day.
 This is roughly every 8 hours for period pain relief.

 How long does it take for mefenamic acid to work?

 Following oral administration, mefenamic acid is rapidly absorbed in the body.
 Peak absorption occurs at approximately 2 to 4 hours.

 Mefenamic Acid side effects

 The most common side effects that occur with mefenamic acid include:

 Side effects of mefenamic acid are usually mild.
 More serious mefenamic acid side effects include:

 - hematemesis (vomiting blood)

 - blurred vision, headaches